What is Wrong with Hierarchical Leadership?

 And then as I look into my own heart I realise that the same destructive seeds of seduction are within my fallen ego.
 And while I’d like to believe it is presently restrained, I know oh so well that it is capable of breaking out with venomous hostility in a heartbeat should I ever minimise the evil I’ve attempted to unmask in this article.

 So please forgive me if you feel that I have attacked a certain ministry or aimed my sights at any one person.
 I have not.
 I actually had no person or ministry in mind when writing this article; not because I’m above that, it is just that I didn’t need to.
 I simply looked into my own soul and saw the dark potential I’m capable of if my own ego escapes from its cage.

-1 Please see the following articles that outline, in my opinion, the Biblical context for leadership and authority.
+1 Please see the following article that outlines, in my opinion, the Biblical context for leadership and authority.

 2 Ron & Ann Robinson mentored my wife and I in a context of reality and authenticity.
-They modelled the value of spiritual parenthood and introduced us to Tony & Marilyn Fitzgerald who continue to walk with us as spiritual parents in the Lord today.
-Ron has since gone to be with the Lord.
+They modelled the value of spiritual parenthood and introduced us to Tony & Marilyn Fitzgerald who continue to walk with us as spiritual parents today.
 “Thank You Father for these precious men and women”.